-Some Medigap policies also cover certain benefits Original Medicare doesn't cover, like emergency medical care when you travel outside the U.S. (foreign travel emergency services).
+Some Medigap policies cover services that Original Medicare doesn't cover, like emergency medical care when you travel outside the U.S. (foreign travel emergency care).
 Medigap policies don't cover your share of the costs under other types of health coverage, including Medicare Advantage Plans, stand-alone Medicare drug plans, employer/union group health coverage, Medicaid, or TRICARE.

-If you have Original Medicare and a Medigap policy, Medicare will pay its share of the Medicare-approved amount for covered health care costs.
-Then, your Medigap policy pays its share.
+If you have a Medigap policy and get care, Medicare will pay its share of the Medicare-approved amount for covered health care costs.
+Then, your Medigap policy will pay its share.
 Medicare doesn't pay any of the costs of buying a Medigap policy.

-A Medigap policy is different from a Medicare Advantage Plan because those plans are another way to get your Part A and Part B benefits, while a Medigap policy only helps pay for the costs that Original Medicare doesn't cover.
+A Medigap policy is different from a Medicare Advantage Plan (Part C).
+A Medicare Advantage Plan is another way to get your Medicare coverage besides Original Medicare, while a Medigap policy only helps pay for the costs that Original Medicare doesn't cover.

 Insurance companies generally can't sell you a Medigap policy if you have coverage through a Medicare Advantage Plan or Medicaid.